e-comas/e-comas.com/_posts/2023-01-09-tiktok-style-shopping-introducing-inspire-amazon’s-brand-new-social-feed.md

 In future, we expect brands will be able to post their own short-form videos.

-Our own Sarra Matallah, an expert in Amazon's social features, says:

-Ok, where can I get it, and when?
+### Ok, where can I get it, and when?

-For now it's in the US only: from December 2022, it's available to select customers, and will be rolled out US-wide in the next few months.
+For now, it's in the US only: from December 2022, it's available to select customers, and will be rolled out US-wide in the next few months.
 Depending on its success there, it will be available in other marketplaces.

 Like Amazon Posts and Amazon Live, it's currently free for brands to use.